 - Never buy a used helmet; helmets are useless after they've been worn in a crash

-Here is a fact sheet on motorcycle helmet use in 2014
+Here is a fact sheet on motorcycle helmet use from NHTSA

 Not every state has a helmet law, but even if yours doesn't, wear one anyway.
 A motorcycle crash is a "violent event."
-More than 80 percent of all reported motorcycle crashes result in injury or death, according to NHTSA.
+More than 80% of all reported motorcycle crashes result in injury or death, according to NHTSA.
 In addition to wearing a helmet:

 - Choose a bike that fits you;

 "supersport bikes" have driver death rates about four times that of cruisers or standard bikes, according to the Insurance Institute for Highway Safety

 - New riders should take a motorcycle safety course, and experienced riders should take refresher courses after being off their bikes for a while

 - Know the rules of the road